PG&E's "Final Decision" Rates, Part 2: Commercial Rates

 - New TOU rates expected to become mandatory in Nov 2020 (except for grandfathered customers)

 - PG&E will be the last of the 3 IOU's to fully implement their new TOU rates

 - PG&E will ultimately default all of its C&I customers onto TOU rates in November of 2020.

-Compared to implementation and timing of the other 2 IOU's, SDG&E's rates already went into effect, and SCE's become voluntary in March of 2019.
+Compared to the implementation and timing of the other 2 IOU's, SDG&E's rates already went into effect, and SCE's become voluntary in March of 2019.

-Commercial customers who qualify for grandfathering protections, get 10 years of protections from PTO (permission to operate).
+Commercial customers who qualify for grandfathering protections, get 10 years of protection from PTO (permission to operate).
 It's important to mention again that only the TOU periods are being grandfathered.
 Commercial customers who quality for grandfathering include:

 - Commercial private sector customers who submitted initial interconnection applications by 1/31/17